AdobeDocs/commerce-pwa-studio/src/pages/integrations/pagebuilder/index.md

 <InlineAlert variant="info" slots="text"/>

-The Page Builder integration to PWA Studio is only compatible with Magento Commerce 2.3.4+.
-A GraphQL change within Magento Commerce 2.3.4 was necessary in order to integrate the Page Builder Products content type into PWA Studio.
+The Page Builder integration to PWA Studio is only compatible with Adobe Commerce and Magento Open Source versions 2.3.4+.
+A GraphQL change within both applications was necessary to integrate the Page Builder Products content type into PWA Studio.

-The diagram below shows how the PWA Studio makes a request to the Magento Commerce backend to retrieve a CMS page for processing.
+The diagram below shows how the PWA Studio makes a request to the backend application to retrieve a CMS page for processing.
 The Page Builder integration framework processes the original Page Builder HTML and returns a group of React components that faithfully reproduces the Page Builder content for display in a PWA Studio app.

 ![Page Builder Integration Big Picture](images/PageBuilderBigPicture1.svg)